Things to know before applying to ChiArts

 Things to know during application to ChiArts

 - Only complete applications will be accepted.
 Complete applications include the application, report card and test scores.
-It is the student/parent’s responsibility to ensure that counselors submit report cards/test scores are uploaded and correct in the CPS Universal Application.
-Due to the large number of applications received, ChiArts cannot send out notifications when materials are received.
+It is the student/parent’s responsibility to ensure that report cards/test scores are uploaded and correct in the CPS Universal Application.
+Due to the large number of applications received, ChiArts cannot send out notifications when applications or materials are received.

 - Students may audition for NO MORE than two areas.

 - Live auditions are required for Illinois residents.
-Video auditions are allowed for out-of-state and international applicants, and will be determined by the Admissions office.
-Students submitting video auditions must adhere to audition requirements as instructed by the admissions office.
+Video auditions may be allowed for selected conservatories for out-of-state and international applicants, and will be determined by the Admissions office.
+Students submitting video auditions must adhere to audition requirements as instructed by the Admissions office.

 - If you are applying as a transfer student, you should make sure that space is available in your discipline before you apply.
 If the transfer application is currently closed and you would like to be contacted when one occurs, please fill our our Transfer Contact Form.